 Hi,

 My name is Thomas Verellen.
-I research, teach, and advise on how geopolitical shifts are reshaping the EU’s trade and investment policy.
+I write, teach, and advise on how geopolitical shifts are reshaping EU trade and investment policy.

 Recent Blog Posts